madpsy/xpa125b_controller/README.md

 4) `mode` is set to `hermes`

 Now automatic band selection will work.
 For PTT, assuming you have the N2ADR board fitted, you can connect the center of the EXTTR RCA to `D3` on the D1 Mini.
 Also ensure grounds are tied between the radio and the controller.

+One suggestion is using stereo 3.5mm chassis mounts on both the Hermes-Lite 2 and the controller for the serial connection.
+It's quick and easy and allows the use of a standard stereo audio cable to connect them together.

 # MQTT